kittynode/kittynode/docs/src/content/docs/concepts/what-is-kittynode.md

 #### User freedom above all

 There is a motivation that goes beyond Ethereum itself.
 We believe that humans have the right to operate software in a way that upholds their freedom.
 This is important because Kittynode is not Ethereum maximalist, it is freedom maximalist.
 We use Ethereum because we believe Ethereum to be the best tool to achieve this goal.
-However, we happily accept other blockchains to extend Kittynode with their own packages for node operators to utilize.
+However, we happily accept other decentralized networks to extend Kittynode with their own packages for node operators to utilize.
+This further pushes Ethereum to prove itself while offering users maximum software freedom.

-## Components
+## Design

+#### Easy to use and secure by default

+The workflow for Kittynode is designed to make it as easy as possible for the user to get started, while making the right recommendations for them along their journey.
+For example, a user may download Kittynode just to try syncing an Ethereum testnet node to get their feet wet.
+However, they may later decide to become an independent staker on Ethereum, which requires a lot more security checks.
+Kittynode will guide the user through the necessary steps to get there, while removing any initial barriers to entry.

 #### Modular core library

 Kittynode is architected as a library in Rust.
 This means that the desktop application is merely a consumer of the core library.
 To start with, Kittynode supports a desktop app as a frontend.
 However, Kittynode can easily be extended to support a CLI, or mobile apps.

 Rust was chosen for safety and performance, as well as the ability to support multiple platforms.
 Kittynode easily runs on Windows, MacOS, and Linux.

+## Features

 #### Package ecosystem